masroorejaz/datavault/README.md

   1. The Apache and MySQL services are running.
   2. The project files are correctly placed in the `htdocs` or `www` directory.
   3. The database was successfully imported.
+  4. The database credentials in `database.php` are correct.
 - For further assistance, check the project logs or contact the development team.